Main: Home | Pictures | Resume | Linux How-to Guides | Dream Blog | chat

 Method 3: parted

-If you don't have a GUI, you can use parted to resize almost any non-ntfs partition.
+For any non-NTFS filesystem, you can use parted.
 In this example, I'll resize a FAT32 partition to fill the drive.

 Run parted.
 You may safely ignore errors about the partition alignment.